Q: How can I get an A in this course?

 Q: I will miss or I missed the quiz.
 Can I take it early or make it up?

-A: No. You will take 11 quizzes this semester, but only the 10 highest quiz scores will be counted.
-If miss a quiz, you can drop it as your lowest quiz score.
+A: No. You will take more than 10 quizzes this semester, but only the 10 highest quiz scores will be counted.
+If miss a quiz for whatever reason, you can drop it as one of your low quiz scores.

 Q: What if I miss two or more quizzes?